-At the conclusion of the game, the loosing Team will depart the ice surface first, with the winning Team waiting on the ice until the loosing Team has left the ice surface.
-Once the last player of the losing Team has entered the common hallway, then the Referee will motion the winning team to leave the ice surface.
+At the conclusion of the game, the loosing team will depart the ice surface first, with the winning team waiting on the ice until the loosing team has left the ice surface.
+Once the last Player of the losing team has entered the common hallway, then the Referee will motion the winning team to leave the ice surface.

-The Directorate may agree on an adaptation to this regulation taking the positions of the Dressing Rooms of the two competing Teams into consideration.
+The Directorate may agree on an adaptation to this regulation taking into consideration the positions of the dressing rooms of the two competing teams.